'Her Majesty's Prison' a site-specific installation, by The Tennant Creek Brio, Tina Douglas, Peter Webster.

 a time.” – Moondog

-This exhibition disturbs the complacent experience of time by reorienting history into a synergy of absurd conjunctions and composites of language.
 ‘Installation’ becomes a simulation for the purpose of the public’s sensory surrender to art in a time of technological reversal; art drawn from the morphic field of de-constructed memory, promoting its own and future systems.

-time.
+In the turbulence of repurposing and recontextualisation, prescribed identity and standard technological models form into clusters of new material, a resonant mass; a tableaux of absences, a column of ciphers, an historical jail—a tunnel of silence and site of profanation; an open-loop system in a passage of parallel time.
 As a bootleg system of transmutation, transmission, and collectivity, these works mirror and distort the industrial and social worlds that give rise to them.

 share into conflict,, to remove the armour and expose the skin beneath. b